 \subsection{Indeterminacy of the parametrization}

 The parametrization function $\phi$ is not injective in general, leading to an indeterminacy in the parametrization.
-Theoretical complications appear especially when the set of equivalent parameters $ \left\{\tilde{\theta } : \phi(\tilde{\theta }) = \phi(\theta)\right\}$ is not a set of isolated points, e.g. in the low rank matrix recovery case when the factors can only be recovered up to a multiplication by an orthogonal matrix.
-While a basin of attraction exists, $g$ might even not be locally convex~\cite{Chi_2019} (e.g. in the low rank matrix recovery case).
+Theoretical complications appear especially when the set of equivalent parameters $ \left\{\tilde{\theta } : \phi(\tilde{\theta }) = \phi(\theta)\right\}$ is not a set of isolated points, e.g. in the low-rank matrix recovery case when the factors can only be recovered up to a multiplication by an orthogonal matrix.
+While a basin of attraction exists, the function $g$ might even not be locally convex~\cite{Chi_2019} (e.g. in the low-rank matrix recovery case).